Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 ## Messages

 ### Lifetime
 The maximum lifetime of a drop message is 1 week.
-If the quota for drop messages is full, the globally oldest message of a dropserver will be deleted
+If the quota for drop messages is full, the globally oldest message of a dropserver will be deleted.

 ### Size
-A message MUST NOT be larger than 2KB.
+A message is ALWAYS padded to the length of 2KB.
+The appended signatures length depends on the algorithm and parameters.